-For the quarter, gross margin was 79.0%, 90 basis points better than the prior-year quarter.
-Operating margin was 17.9%, 250 basis points worse than the prior-year quarter.
-Net margin was 13.9%, 30 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 80.3%, 80 basis points better than the prior-year quarter.
+Operating margin was 26.4%, 490 basis points better than the prior-year quarter.
+Net margin was 20.3%, 380 basis points better than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Eli Lilly is hold, with an average price target of $51.97.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Eli Lilly is outperform, with an average price target of $56.29.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Eli Lilly.
 Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 Add Eli Lilly to My Watchlist.